mlukasek/M5_NightscoutMon/README.md

 Wait for NTP time synchronization.

 #### *** 07 June 2019 ***
-Added check for http/https in nightscout URL in M5NS.INI
+Added check for http/https in Nightscout URL in M5NS.INI
-Increased deafult warning volume to 50.
+Increased default warning volume to 50.
 Added last 2 weeks revisions to README.

 #### *** 02 June 2019 ***
 Large DELTA value displayed if no COB/IOB on display.
-Sample M5NS.INI dile now has default values in mg/dL.
+Sample M5NS.INI file now has default values in mg/dL.
 Corrected volume bug, it did not work at all.
 Now accepts values from M5NI.INI correctly.

 #### *** 30 May 2019 ***